-- the child's wellbeing after the event is monitored and supported - parents are fully briefed - the incident is fully recorded including antecedents, de-escalation attempted, and holds used. - an individual plan is agreed and recorded so that it is clear what will happen should a similar situation arise in the future - any incident involving the restraint of a child is always reported to an identified senior manager
+- the child's wellbeing after the event is monitored and supported - parents are fully briefed - the incident is fully recorded including antecedents, de-escalation attempted, and holds used. - an individual plan is agreed and recorded so that it is clear what will happen should a similar situation arise in the future - any incident involving the restraint of a child is always reported to an identified senior member of staff

-At St Gabriel's staff have received training in de-escalation.
-(September 2022) (See behaviour policy)
+At St Gabriel's Catholic Primary and Pre-School all staff have received training in deescalation.
+(Sept 2022)